-In 1887, a Denver priest, two ministers and a rabbi recognized the need for cooperative action to address their city’s welfare problems.
-The Rev. Myron W. Reed, Msgr.
+In 1887, a Denver woman, a priest, two ministers and a rabbi recognized the need for cooperative action to address their city’s welfare problems.
+Frances Wisebart Jacobs, Rev. Myron W. Reed, Msgr.
 William J.O’Ryan, Dean H. Martyn Hart and Rabbi William S. Friedman put their heads together to plan the first united campaign for ten health and welfare agencies.
 They created an organization to serve as an agent to collect funds for local charities, as well as to coordinate relief services, counsel and refer clients to cooperating agencies, and make emergency assistance grants in cases which could not be referred.
 That year, Denver raised $21,700 and created a movement that would spread throughout the country to become the United Way.
 Over 118 years later, United Way is still focused on mobilizing the caring power of communities and making a difference in people’s lives.

 Locally, United Way has been serving Tippecanoe County since 1923 when a group of caring residents banded together to raise $23,000 to fund nine local agencies.
-Over the years, our name has changed, we've become a funder for new partners, and we've shifted our buisness focus from a fundraising organization to a community change agent.
+Over the years, our name has changed, we’ve become a funder for new partners, and we’ve shifted our business focus from a fundraising organization to a community change agent.
 We are firmly rooted in this community, and we are invested in making Greater Lafayette a better place for all of our neighbors to call home.

 The first community campaign raised $23,000 to fund nine agencies.